 As the vehicle drove them to the compound, Ben stared out the window and began brainstorming.

-Ben scooped up the kreature manure with his shovel and gagged.
+Later that week, Ben and Riidya were cleaning one of the habitat pods in bunker #1.
+Ben scooped up some kreature manure with his shovel and gagged.
 Riidya held out her bucket and he deposited the feces with a wet splat.

 “Gross… I don’t think it should be this moist, do you?
-We better log it, Dennis is gonna want to send it in for testing.”
+We’d better log it, Dennis will want to send it in for testing.”

-“When I signed up for this apprenticeship program I thought I’d be learning more battle tactics and gaining practical team combat experience, but ever since we got here it seems like all they’ve done is assign us menial labour.”
+“When I signed up for this apprenticeship program I thought I’d be learning more battle tactics and gaining practical team combat experience, but ever since we got here it seems like they’ve mostly just assigned us menial labour.”
 A fly landed on Riidya’s shoulder; she flared her feathers to shoo it away.
 “I’m starting to feel like this is a scam.
 This is the sort of stuff they should be hiring grooms for, we’re professional Kreature Tamers!”

 “Kreature husbandry is a really important skill for a Tamer to have!”
 Ben retorted.
 “Unhappy Kreatures don’t mindlink.
 Good husbandry is the foundation of a positive relationship between Kreature and Tamer!”